LunarWatcher/dotfiles/docs/AI slop victims.md

 These do not appear to be made by anyone on the core project, but any of them being merged would introduce AI slop.
 Could go either way at the time of writing.
 Unfortunately, the author of fnm leans towards AI slop, so the risk is far higher than I initially estimated in #31: https://github.com/Schniz/home-automation-cluster/blob/main/AGENTS.md

-These are also extremely textbook slop, and were created by someone claiming to work for google, at least partly using Google's slop machine.
+These PRs to fnm are also extremely textbook slop, and were created by someone claiming to work for google, at least partly using Google's slop machine.
 Great sales pitch, Google.